londheganesh855/orangehrm-employee-lifecycle-e2e-playwright/README.md

 ## Notes

-- Keep credentials out of version control.
+* Keep credentials out of version control.
-- Verify the `.env.playwright` file is present before executing tests.
+* Verify the `.env.playwright` file is present before executing tests.
-- Use the custom report for branded output and the Playwright report for built-in diagnostics.
+* Use the custom report for branded output and the Playwright report for built-in diagnostics.
+* Follow the Create → Update → Delete employee lifecycle workflow when executing the test suite.